Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    * `http://myserver3/OpenContent` routes to `http://myserver2:8080/OpenContent`
    * In the above example, ACA would be configured to access OpenContent at `http://myserver3/OpenContent`.
 Now, to the browser all communication is on the same protocol, server, and port so the Same Origin Policy is upheld.

-If using option 1 (deploying ACA to the Alfresco Tomcat), you can skip to http://"Install libraries and AMPs" since no proxy will need to be installed.
+If using option 1 (deploying ACA to the Alfresco Tomcat), you can skip to [Install libraries](#install-libraries) since no proxy will need to be installed.

 If using option 2 (preferred for a production deployment), you must complete the following steps to setup a proxy.

 ### Proxy Setup

-Durring install, the following routes must be proxied to their respective ports and applications.
+During install, the following routes must be proxied to their respective ports and applications.
 SSL is recommended at a minimum at the
 Proxy layer for Production installations.

 Policy and Procedure Accelerator solution: